GoogleCloudPlatform/terraform-google-secured-data-warehouse/examples/tutorial-standalone/README.md

 This examples deploys the Secured data warehouse blueprint and the required infrastructure needed to deploy it.

-The required infrastructure includes:
+The required infrastructure created in this example includes:

-- Projects
+- GCP Projects:
-  - Data Ingestion project
+  - Data Ingestion project.
-  - Non-confidential Data project
+  - Non-confidential Data project.
-  - Data Governance project
+  - Data Governance project.
-  - Confidential Data project
+  - Confidential Data project.
-  - External Artifact Registry project
+  - External Artifact Registry project.
-- Artifact Registry
+- Artifact Registry:
-  - Docker Artifact registry
+  - Docker Artifact registry.
-- Dataflow Templates
+- Dataflow Templates:
-  - Java Cloud storage to Bigquery dlp de-identification Dataflow flex template
+  - Java Cloud storage to Bigquery dlp de-identification Dataflow flex template.
-  - Java Bigquery to Bigquery dlp re-identification Dataflow flex template
+  - Java Bigquery to Bigquery dlp re-identification Dataflow flex template.
-- Networks
+- Networks:
-  - Data Ingestion Network
+  - Data Ingestion Network:
-    - VPC with one subnetwork
+    - VPC with one subnetwork.
-    - Firewall rules
+    - Firewall rules.
-    - DNS configuration for Google private access
+    - DNS configuration for Google private access.
-  - Confidential Data Network
+  - Confidential Data Network:
-    - VPC with one subnetwork
+    - VPC with one subnetwork.
-    - Firewall rules
+    - Firewall rules.
-    - DNS configuration for Google private access
+    - DNS configuration for Google private access.
-- Logging
+- Logging:
-  - Log Sinks in all projects
+  - Log Sinks in all projects.
-  - Logging bucket in the data governance project
+  - Logging bucket in the data governance project.
-- Cloud KMS
+- Cloud KMS:
-  - A Cloud KMS Keyring
+  - A Cloud KMS Keyring.
-  - A Cloud KMS key
+  - A Cloud KMS key.
-  - A traffic encryption key for DLP Templates
+  - A traffic encryption key for DLP Templates.

-This example will be deployed at the `us-east4` location, to deploy in another location change the local `location` in example [main.tf](./main.tf#L18) file.
+This example will be deployed at the `us-east4` location, to deploy in another location, change the local `location` in the example [main.tf](./main.tf#L18) file.

 ## Usage

 - Copy `tfvars` by running `cp terraform.example.tfvars terraform.tfvars` and update `terraform.tfvars` with values from your environment.
-- Run `terraform init`
+- Run `terraform init`.
 - Run `terraform plan` and review the plan.
-- Run `terraform apply`
+- Run `terraform apply`.

 ### Clean up